ywkao/hgc-dqmgui/README.md

 2. The code will be modified from time to time to meet the needs of beam tests at different stages
 3. The DQM layout for the HGCAL beam tests differs slightly from the official one

-Still, once the HGCAL is about to be deployed in the CMS DQM (sometime between 2023 and 2029), one can consider creating a pull request to merge the files in the official tool [cms-DQM/dqmgui_prod](https://github.com/cms-DQM/dqmgui_prod).
+Still, once the HGCAL is ready for deployment in the CMS DQM (sometime between 2023 and 2029), one can consider creating a pull request to incorporate the files in the official tool [cms-DQM/dqmgui_prod](https://github.com/cms-DQM/dqmgui_prod).

-Below are instructions on building a DQM GUI (cf. [cms-twiki-DQMGuiForUsers](https://twiki.cern.ch/twiki/bin/viewauth/CMS/DQMGuiForUsers)) and replacing the codes for the HGCAL beam test purpose.
+Below are instructions on building a DQM GUI for the HGCAL (cf. [cms-twiki-DQMGuiForUsers](https://twiki.cern.ch/twiki/bin/viewauth/CMS/DQMGuiForUsers)).

+- Step1: Deploy a dqmgui
+- Step2: Update layout and rendering plugins
+- Step3: Implement TH2Poly for monitor elements
+- Step4: Useful commands (start, stop, and upload DQM files)

+Steps 1 to 3 only need to be performed for the first time.
+Step 4 provides commands for usual maintenance.

-## Build DQM GUI
+## How to build a DQM GUI for the HGCAL beam tests

+### Step1: Deploy a dqmgui
 Create your DQMGUI directory.
-Here it is called tbDQMGUI and install the required packages
+Here, it is called tbDQMGUI.
+Then, install the required packages.
 ```bash
 mkdir tbDQMGUI
 cd tbDQMGUI
 sudo yum -y install git bzip2 perl-Switch perl-Env perl-Thread-Queue libXpm-devel libXmu libXext-devel mesa-libGLU-devel libXinerama libXi libXft-devel libXrandr libXcursor zsh tk perl-ExtUtils-Embed compat-libstdc++-33
 ```

-In a clean environment do:
+In a clean environment, do:
 ```bash
 /bin/bash
 export PATH=$PATH:/bin:/usr/bin:/usr/local/sbin:/usr/sbin:/sbin